wultra/wultra-docs/docs/tutorials/Authentication-in-Mobile-Apps/Server-Side-Tutorial.md

 Execute the following scripts in your PostgreSQL database to create the required tables:

 - [PostgreSQL - Create Schema Script](https://github.com/wultra/powerauth-server/blob/develop/docs/sql/postgresql/create_schema.sql)

+You can learn more about the database structure in our [detailed documentation](https://github.com/wultra/powerauth-server/blob/develop/docs/Database-Structure.md).

 ### Adding Required Libraries